monotek/docker-jenkins-jnlp-slave/README.md

-# jnlp-slave with docker-ce and support for arm docker containers
+# debian jessie jenkins jnlp-slave with docker-ce and support for arm docker containers

 ## run via: